royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 The mod's **goal** is to **improve Godhome boss fight training experience by stats tracking and data analysis**.

-## How to contact me?
+## How to reach out?

 If you have any questions, suggestions or bugs, please feel free to reach out.
-I will be happy to hear them.

-Either create an issue here in github.com, or join my discord server: https://discord.gg/vqKTF26VGX
+Either create an issue here in github.com, or join discord server: https://discord.gg/vqKTF26VGX

 ## Features and screenshots